Duke Blue Devils Logo

 Duke Blue Devils LogoDuke Blue Devils Logo PNG

-The “devilish” rendering of the symbol of the sports department of Duke University, founded in 1936, creates complex visual associations.
-The letter D, in a custom gothic style in the team color, links the Duke Blue Devils logo to the history of the name in honor of mountain rangers.
+The “devilish” embodiment of Duke University’s sports department symbol, founded in 1936, creates complex visual associations.
+The letter D, executed in gothic style and matching the team’s color, links the Duke Blue Devils logo to the name’s history, honoring the mountain infantrymen.

 Duke Blue Devils: Brand overview